jamesapcooper/jamesapcooper.github.io-src/content/about.md

 My name is James Cooper.
 I am a Chicago native, and a graduate of Covenant Theological Seminary near St. Louis, Missouri.
 I have been married two years to my wonderful wife Madeleine (in exile from the great state of Minnesota).
 We currently live on the West side of Chicago with our dog Teddy and cat Annabelle.

 Both my wife and I graduated from seminary in May of 2017, after which I was graciously afforded the opportunity to teach at [Clapham School](http://claphamschool.org/) in Wheaton, Illinois.
-Clapham is a Christian school rooted in the classical tradition and the writings of [Charlotte Mason](https://www.amblesideonline.org/WhatIsCM.shtml).
+Clapham is a Christian school informed by the [classical tradition](https://www.amazon.com/Liberal-Arts-Tradition-Philosophy-Christian/dp/1600512259) and the writings of [Charlotte Mason](https://www.amblesideonline.org/WhatIsCM.shtml).

 ## What do I believe?